Symptoms of measles

 Measles starts with cold-like symptoms that develop about 10 days after becoming infected.
 This is followed a few days later by the measles rash.

 For most people, the illness lasts around 7 to 10 days in total.

-The initial symptoms can include:
+The initial symptoms of measles can include:

-- red eyes and sensitivity to light
+- sore, red eyes that may be sensitive to light

-- a high temperature (fever), which may peak at around 40°C (104°F)
+- a high temperature (fever), which may reach around 40C (104F)